Coderbeep/obsidian-docs/en/Obsidian Publish/Customize your site.md

-This page explains how you can customize how your [[Introduction to Obsidian Publish|Obsidian Publish]] site looks and feels.
+This page explains how you can customize how your [[en/Obsidian Publish/Introduction to Obsidian Publish|Obsidian Publish]] site looks and feels.

 ## Static assets

-You can customize your site by [[Publish and unpublish notes#Publish notes|publishing]] the following files to your site:
+You can customize your site by [[en/Obsidian Publish/Publish and unpublish notes#Publish notes|publishing]] the following files to your site:

 - `publish.css` to add custom CSS
 - `publish.js` to add custom JavaScript